 How can CRM help you retain more customers

 With online CRM helping you reach customers across different channels (web, email, social media), you now have a greater reach to expand your business.
 Thus, CRM opens up a much wider pool of potential customers than a non-CRM-enabled business would have.

 This has two benefits for your CRM strategy:

 - You can reach new customers through a variety of channels

 - You can engage with existing customers and provide them a better customer experience

 Yet another way of providing better customer experience is providing rewards for customer loyalty.
 A CRM tool helps to find these loyal customers so you know whom to reward and when.
 Loyalty rewards help pave the way for increased brand loyalty and advocacy.

-The CRM tool also maintains the complete history of interactions with the customer.
+The CRM tool also maintains a complete history of interactions with the customer.
 When customers do have a complaint against your brand or a query, the sales team has instant access to all the information pertaining to the customer.
-This allows them to solve all queries quickly and efficiently, thus contributing to much better customer experience.
+This allows them to solve all queries quickly and efficiently, thus contributing to a much better customer experience.